 Cultural immersion redefines how our students view the world and understand their place within it.
 Understanding how global issues impact local communities in different countries builds greater empathy and reframes how students will approach society’s greatest challenges.
 Three study abroad experiences helped power liberal arts alumnus Alex Voisine, CLA ‘18, to become Temple University’s first Gates-Cambridge Scholarship winner.

-You learn not only about the language and culture but about yourself and your place and position in the world. - Alex Voisine ’18, Spanish and Global Studies double major, Cambridge Scholarship Winner
+You learn not only about the language and culture but about yourself and your place and position in the world. - Alex Voisine ’18, Spanish and Global Studies double major, Gates Cambridge Scholarship Winner

 CLA Community Scholars Semester